For You — Money

 Step 1: Find Your Floor

 That number is your floor.
-Every essential expense — rent/mortgage, utilities, car payment, insurance, food, minimum debt payments, child support if applicable — must fit under that floor.
-If your essentials cost $3,400/month and your floor month brings in $2,800, you have a $600/month structural problem that no budgeting hack will fix.
+Every essential expense — rent/mortgage, utilities, car payment, insurance, food, minimum debt payments — must fit under that floor.
+If your essentials cost $3,400/month and your floor month brings in $2,800, you have a $600/month structural problem that no budgeting trick will fix.
 You either need to cut expenses or increase your floor (which usually means changing shops or negotiating a better rate).

-If your essentials fit under your floor, you're stable.
+If your essentials fit under your floor, you are stable.
 Even on your worst month, you survive.
-That stability changes everything about how you experience flat rate — instead of every slow week being a crisis, it's just a slow week.
+That changes everything about how you experience flat rate.
+A slow week becomes just a slow week instead of a crisis.

 Step 2: The Surplus Capture System

 Every paycheck that comes in above your baseline monthly budget is surplus.
-That surplus has a job assignment, in this exact priority order:
+That surplus gets a job assignment, in this exact priority order:

-- Buffer account (until 1 month of expenses): A separate checking account that holds one month of total expenses.
-On slow weeks, you pull from the buffer to cover the gap between your paycheck and your budget.
+2. Buffer account (until 1 month of expenses): A separate checking account that holds one month of total expenses.
+On slow weeks, you pull from the buffer.
 On big weeks, you refill it.
-This smooths the income rollercoaster into something manageable.
-Target: $3,000-$4,000 in the buffer at all times.
+This smooths the income rollercoaster.
+Target: $3,000-$4,000 at all times.

-- Debt paydown: Highest-interest debt first.
+3. Debt paydown: Highest-interest debt first.
 Tool truck, credit cards, personal loans.
 Every surplus dollar above your emergency and buffer targets goes here.
+Ramsey's debt snowball method — smallest balance first for psychological wins — works too.
+Pick whichever keeps you motivated.

 The key: surplus never goes to lifestyle upgrades until priorities 1-3 are fully funded.
 The week you flag 55 hours is not the week to buy new wheels for your truck.
-It's the week to fund the buffer that covers the 28-hour week that's coming.
+It is the week to fund the buffer that covers the 28-hour week that is coming.

 Step 3: The Buffer Account (Your Financial Shock Absorber)